On this page

 - Low level of cultural activity among young people: poor participation in extracurricular activities, decrease in book readership, decreased interest in the offer of cultural institutions and participation in amateur artistic movements;

-- Being raised out of the natural family environment: in 2018, ca. 71,800 children were living with foster families and in different types of institutions (emergency care, specialist therapeutic care, socialisation, multifunctional).
-It is a decrease by 1,1% in comparison with 2017.
-Of all the young people raised out of the natural family environment, in 2018 76,9% were raised in foster families (67,3% in 2007).
+- Being raised out of the natural family environment: in 2019, ca. 72 450 were living with foster families and in different types of institutions (emergency care, specialist therapeutic care, socialisation, multifunctional).
+It is a increase by 0,9% in comparison with 2018.
+Of all the young people raised out of the natural family environment, in 2019 77% were raised in foster families (67,3% in 2007).

-The concept of social exclusion is not explicitly defined in Polish law, even in the Social Welfare Act (Ustawa z dn.
-12 marca 2004 o pomocy społecznej (Dz.U.) of 2004, No. 64, item 593, as amended), despite the fact it mentions counteracting this phenomenon, while emphasising the role of integrating people and families into their environment (as a goal parallel with self-reliance).
+The concept of social exclusion is not explicitly defined in Polish law, even in the Social Welfare Act (Social Welfare Act, Journal of Laws (Dz.U.) of 2004, No. 64, item 593, as amended – Ustawa z dnia 12 marca 2004 r. o pomocy społecznej), despite the fact it mentions counteracting this phenomenon, while emphasising the role of integrating people and families into their environment (as a goal parallel with self-reliance).
 Social exclusion sometimes coincides with relative poverty, understood as forced non-fulfilment of those needs that determine the quality of human functioning in a society; in Poland, social exclusion (and thus integration) is primarily thought of in the context of poverty, therefore the aim of integration schemes is to bring individuals back into the labour market so that they can improve their economic situation.
 Official documents very rarely make direct reference to exclusion stemming from different nationalities and/or belief systems, disabilities and any other social differentiations, which is largely a derivative of the homogeneity of Polish society.

 Another issue concerns the way socially excluded groups, or groups facing such a risk, are distinguished – in Polish legislation they are generally not segregated according to the age criterion (except for the oldest generation).
 As a consequence, social integration of the young generation is also distinguished only in the context of the labour market, and poverty is perceived primarily from the perspective of the family, even if it affects mainly children and adolescents.
 As a result, young people’s poverty appears in the public discourse primarily in the context of becoming self-reliant, including entry into the labour market and access to housing.